Elected to Division Two 1897. Resigned 1900

 2010 Special i l

-In 1920 Luton rejoined the Football League when the Southern League First Division was incorporated as Division Three.
+In 1920 Luton were readmitted to the Football League when the Southern League First Division was incorporated as Division Three.
 At the time their first choice of colours was still light blue with a change kit of black and white stripes.
 A directive from the Football League required teams to travel with a set of white shirts in addition so, rather than carry the costs of having three sets of kit, Luton adopted plain white shirts as their first choice.

 Luton was famous for producing straw boaters, giving rise to the club's nickname of "The Hatters" (originally, the "Straw Plaiters").
 This inspired the new crest, introduced in 1933: this was modified for the rather unusual shirts worn in 1935-36 and a third version appeared between 1936 and 1947.
 After finishing as runners-up in 1936 Luton won the championship of Division Three (South) in 1937.
+(The graphics here are mock-ups as original images have yet to be found).

 After the Second World War the Hatter crest was retired and instead the club adopted a simplified version of the Luton coat of arms although this did not appear on the team's shirts until the 1959 FA Cup final.
 Luton consolidated in Division Two and thanks to a progressive youth policy, built a side that pushed for promotion in 1953 and 1954 before a tight race in 1955 saw them finish as runners-up for a place in Division One.
 Having finished eighth in 1958, Luton reached the FA Cup final in 1959 where they lost to a Nottingham Forest side reduced to ten men.